yangle15/RANet-pytorch/README.md

 ```

 ### Train a RANet on ImageNet
-Modify the train_imagenet.sh to config your path to the dataset, your GPU devices and your saving directory.
+* Modify the train_imagenet.sh to config your path to the dataset, your GPU devices and your saving directory.
 Then run
 ```sh
 bash train_imagenet.sh
 ```

-Or, you can train your RANet with other configurations.
+* You can train your RANet with other configurations.
 ```sh
 python main.py --arch RANet --gpu '0,1,2,3' --data-root {your data root} --data 'ImageNet' --step 8 --growthRate 16 --nChannels 32 --stepmode 'even' --scale-list '1-2-3-4' --grFactor '4-2-2-1' --bnFactor '4-2-2-1'
 ```